sfu-db/aqppp/README.md

 The experimental code was written using Visual Studio 2017, and built on top of SQL Server 2017.
 It could run on Windows system.

 # Questions?
-If you have any question, please feel to connect jinglin (jinglin_peng AT sfu DOT ca).
+If you have any question, please feel free to connect jinglin (jinglin_peng AT sfu DOT ca).